Mikeroboct/Injecterize/readme.md

-Spcial thanks to Sean Covel and his vision that sparked this simple utility.
+Special thanks to Sean Covel and his vision that sparked this simple utility.